-A favorite activity on Maui during the winter is watching the whales.
-You can see them from shore, but you get a closer look if you go out for a couple hours on a whale watching boat.
+A favorite activity in Maui during the winter is watching the whales.
+You can do your whale watching Maui adventures from shore, but you get a closer look if you go out for a couple hours on a whale watching boat.

 If you are staying in West Maui (Lahaina, Kaanapali, Kapalua), take a boat that departs from Lahaina Harbor (or from Kaanapali Beach).
 If your hotel or condo is in south Maui (Wailea, Kihei), your boat departure should be from Maalaea Harbor.

 About 12,000 humpback whales come to the waters around Maui at various times between late November and early April.
 But they are most numerous from January through March, with about 5000 present at any one time in the peak month of February, so those are your best whale watching Maui months.
 The whales come to Hawaii to breed and give birth.
 Unlike you and me, they don’t eat while they are in Hawaii.
 In the summer they live around Alaska, where they eat krill (similar to shrimp).

 Humpback whales come to Maui every winter, and so should we!

-See below for a comparison of some of the companies offering whale watch boat excursions from Maui every winter, as well as photos and a whale video.
+See below for a comparison of some of the companies offering whale watching Maui boat excursions every winter, as well as photos and a whale watching video.
 Or click for more things to do on Maui.

 Whale Watch Boats – Details and differences to help you decide

 This is the largest and best-known whale watch company on Maui.
 Pacific Whale Foundation supports research and education about the humpback whales, and they call their boat tours “Eco Adventures.”
 Most of their boats are two-level, double-hull, very modern, and larger than boats from other companies.
 These boats can carry up to 140 passengers.
 Prices here are usually lower than on smaller boats with fewer passengers such as those from Trilogy and Gemini.